TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/SitepackageBuilder/Index.rst

 ===================

-The main incentive of the `Sitepackage Builder <https://www.sitepackagebuilder.com/>`__ is a quick an easy way to create a new sitepackage, what would be called "theme" in other CMS, for your project.
+The main incentive of the `Sitepackage Builder <https://www.sitepackagebuilder.com/>`__ is a quick and easy way to create a new sitepackage, what would be called "theme" in other CMS, for your project.
 See the :doc:`Sitepackage Tutorial <t3sitepackage:Index>` for details on sitepackages.